#Settlement

 #What Determines Your Price?

-Your order executes at the next oracle price after your order enters pending state.
+Your order executes at the next valid oracle price after your order enters pending state.
+Position size and other Exolane orders do not move that price; only the oracle update determines it.

 #You Cannot Control: